 Apple iOS may require a separate app to unzip zip files.
 Alternatively, you can save the zipped file to Google Drive (if that app is installed on your device), email it, or any number of other things depending on what you have installed on your device.

 If using an iPhone, please use Safari to properly download the zip file containing your invoice.
 This is the only app approved for this action.

 Due to security concerns, certain characters are not allowed within text boxes.
-You may have come scross this on other website, no special characters allowed.
+You may have come across this on other websites.

 Text disappearing from a text box is caused by an "illegal" character in the text.
 Characters such as #, ~, <>, ? , etc. are considered illegal characters.

-To avoid this situations, please just use letters and numbers in text fields.
+To avoid this situation, please just use letters and numbers in text fields.
 Periods and commas are OK to use.